-A robust strategy for fully chemoselective and effective N-acylation was proposed by Másson et al., through a Design of Experiment approach (DoE), affording the synthesis of CHT conjugates with cinnamic, p-coumaric, ferulic and caffeic acid, with substitution degrees ranging from 3 to 60% [58].
-Cinnamyl moieties confer interesting properties when grafted onto different materials, such as antioxidant and antimicrobial properties [59] or exploited for light-triggered processes [60].
-The synthetic strategy involves the reaction of 3,6-di-O-tert-butyldimethylsilyl CHT with tert-butyldimethylsilyl-protected acyl chlorides (except for cinnamoyl chloride), followed by an acidic deprotection step.
-The antimicrobial activity of cinnamoyl CHT resulted analogously in the unsubstituted CHT for the low substituted conjugates, while the higher the substitution, the lower the antibacterial activity.
+A robust strategy for fully chemoselective and effective N-acylation was proposed by Másson and coworkers, through a Design of Experiment approach (DoE), affording the synthesis of CHT conjugates with cinnamic, p-coumaric, ferulic, and caffeic acid, with substitution degrees ranging from 3 to 60 % [57].
+Cinnamyl moieties confer interesting properties when grafted onto different materials, such as antioxidant and antimicrobial properties [58] or can be exploited for light-triggered processes [59]., The synthetic strategy involves the reaction of 3,6-di-O-tert-butyldimethylsilyl CHT with tert-butyldimethylsilyl-protected acyl chlorides (except for cinnamoyl chloride), followed by an acidic deprotection step.
+The antimicrobial activity of cinnamoyl CHT resulted analogously to the unsubstituted CHT for the low substituted conjugates, while the higher the substitution, the lower the antibacterial activity.
 This observation is ascribed to the loss of quaternized primary amino groups.
 On the other hand, the antioxidant activity is not shown by the cinnamic acid derivatives, but it is strongly promoted by hydroxy cinnamic acid moieties, with the best performance being accomplished with caffeic acid conjugation, affording antioxidant activity 4000 times higher than pristine CHT.

-Chemoselective O-derivatization over N-substitution can usually be achieved after cumbersome protection/deprotection steps.
-The most commonly used group for selective N-protection is the phthaloyl group [61,62], and its derivatives containing electron withdrawing groups [63], which can be deprotected in mild conditions (Scheme 2).
+Chemoselective O-derivatization over N-substitution can be usually achieved after cumbersome protection/deprotection steps.
+Most commonly used group for selective N-protection is the phthaloyl group [60,61], and its derivatives containing electron withdrawing groups [62], which can be deprotected in mild conditions (Scheme 2).